MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkargcb_notify_interrupt_data.md

 ### -field DmaFaulted.FaultedFenceId

-[in] The identifier of the faulty command.
+The identifier of the faulty command.

 ### -field DmaFaulted.Status

-[in] The status of the faulty command.
+The status of the faulty command.

 ### -field DmaFaulted.NodeOrdinal

-[in] The zero-based index of the node that generates the notification.
+The zero-based index of the node that generates the notification.

 ### -field DmaFaulted.EngineOrdinal

-[in] The zero-based index of the engine, within the node that **NodeOrdinal** specifies, that generates the notification.
+The zero-based index of the engine, within the node that **NodeOrdinal** specifies, that generates the notification.
 For graphics adapters that are not part of a link, you should always set **EngineOrdinal** to 0.
 For graphics adapters that are part of a link, set **EngineOrdinal** to the adapter index of the adapter in the link that the interrupting engine belongs to.

 ### -field CrtcVsync